angular/angular/aio/content/guide/typed-forms.md

 Any control of type `string|null` can be added to this `FormRecord`.

-If you need a `FormGroup` that is both dynamic (open-ended) and heterogenous (the controls are different types), no improved type safety is possible, and you should use `UntypedFormGroup`.
+If you need a `FormGroup` that is both dynamic (open-ended) and heterogeneous (the controls are different types), no improved type safety is possible, and you should use `UntypedFormGroup`.

 A `FormRecord` can also be built with the `FormBuilder`: